I shudder at the thought of ingesting any more cold, green juice.

 Full disclosure, there was no way that I was letting my body survive off of 760 calories in a day, so I munched on handfuls of almonds a few times.
 I knew I’d be feeling the symptoms of a ‘detox’ but I didn’t want it to actually cost me my health.
 Even Pressed strongly recommends on their website to listen to your body and eat if you’re uncomfortably hungry.
-To honor the dramatic Virgo moon in me, this cleanse felt like some sort of physical/mental challenge a yogi would put themselves through to get in tune with their inner self, and I’m not going to lie I kind of experienced that sort of moment.

 Here’s a breakdown of my day: